PedroChinalia/OpenWeather/README.md

 # WeatherNow

-This is a weather app created with React Native with the purpose to inform the user about the climate of his location.
+This is a weather app created with React Native.
+Its purpose is to inform the user about the climate of his location.

 To test the app, start by cloning this respository and then run the command: